CodePushGo/website/src/content/blog/en/app-store-vs-direct-updates-what-developers-need-to-know.md

 | **Seamless for Users** | Updates happen in the background without requiring user action. |
 | **More Control** | Lets developers test features with specific user groups. |

 These benefits make OTA updates an attractive option for teams focused on speed and adaptability.
-Tools like Capgo add extra layers of security with encryption and integrate with CI/CD pipelines for smooth, secure updates.
+Tools like CodePushGo add extra layers of security with encryption and integrate with CI/CD pipelines for smooth, secure updates.

 ### Staying Compliant and Managing Risks